Invincible Iron Man

 Unfortunately we learn that the grey armor wasn’t the first Iron Man that he’s created.
 Seems that Stark had been building various Iron Man armors for years now, contradicting the comic book origins in one fell swoop.
 What’s even more confusing is that this animated Iron Man is supposed to follow the “Ultimate” version of the character, since it exists in the Ultimate Avengers universe, but it takes most of its cues from the regular Marvel Iron Man.

 As one of Shellhead’s first forays into feature film, the movie is a decent comic book movie.
 I was pleasantly surprised with the impressive animation of Iron Mans suit and the blasts, take offs and blasters that the suit is famous for.
 Despite some minor flaws, the movie worked and worked well.
 Marvel’s been having a heck of a time with its animated movies, improving with each one.
+And if you want to stay updated on the latest Marvel series, you might want to check out The Direct for the freshest scoop on your favorite series.
 Now if they would just work on their live action movies a bit better we’d all be happy.